oven-sh/bun/packages/bun-macro-relay/README.md

 ### What does `bun-macro-relay` not do?

 1. This first version doesn't hash the contents of the `graphql` query, so it won't detect when the GraphQL query is out of sync with the compiled `.graphql` file in development.
 However, if you're running Relay's CLI, Bun's hot module reloading will automatically update.
 As long as you run Relay's CLI, it shouldn't matter.
-This will be fixed eventually (have to expose an MD5 hasher)
+This will be fixed eventually (have to expose a native MD5 hashing function)
 2. Compile GraphQL.
 You still need to use `relay-compiler` for that.